hightechhostel/keyboard_automator_emulator/README.md

 ./s2s /path/to/text/file/example.md /dev/cu.usbserial-FTGNRR7Z

 cu.usbserial-FTGNRR7Z refers to the serial port that has been exposed in your devices directory when the Aruduino is plugged in.
 Your port will vary from what's shown above.

+Thanks to my friend Akos for helping with the programming.